dateng2016/notes/voice_agent.md

 -   Do you deliver to heritage hills?
 Fix the delivery zone issue
 -   I have a `build your own`... connect to team member

+## Shammo Notes

+-

+## Shaon deployment

+Go to folder, check branch, PULL, Check the LOG, then just run the deploy.sh

+Check boxfuse

+Use the boxfuse version BEFORE deployement.

+Also have jdk 17